-The MLIS degree is a 36-credit program that can be completed in three consecutive terms of full-time study or up to four years (twelve terms) of part-time study.
+The MLIS degree is a 36-credit graduate degree program that can be completed in three consecutive terms of full-time study or up to four years (twelve terms) of part- time study.

-There is a series of mandatory core courses.
-The remaining courses are tailored to your career goals or chosen area of interest.
-It is important to plan carefully, in consultation with your faculty advisor, to make the best use of the educational opportunities available.
+Students register for a series of five required core courses and seven elective courses that may be tailored to career goals or chosen area of interest.
+It is important for students to plan carefully, in consultation with their faculty advisors, to make the best use of the educational opportunities available.
 A thesis is not a requirement of the MLIS degree.

 Design Methods Sequence Core (taken sequentially)

 - LIS 2021 - Identifying Information Needs of Knowledge Organizations